hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Add a comment indicating how many documents have been completed
 - [ ] Update parameter (and then argument) order for all instances of 'document_found' and 'no_document_found'
 - [ ] Add a check to the environment file to make sure that the county information is entered correctly before starting the webdriver
+- [ ] Create log files on run returning various metrics => create a comment function that takes a comment as an argument and then updates an object to be exported & prints to the screen

 ### Class To Do